coleifer/peewee/docs/peewee/database.rst

 Creating a database connection and tables
 -----------------------------------------

 While it is not necessary to explicitly connect to the database before using it, managing connections explicitly is a good practice.
-This way if the connection fails, the exception can be caught during the "connect" step, rather than some arbitrary time later when a query is executed.
+This way if the connection fails, the exception can be caught during the *connect* step, rather than some arbitrary time later when a query is executed.

 .. code-block:: python

     >>> database = SqliteDatabase('my_app.db')
     >>> database.connect()

-To use this database with your models, set the ``database`` attribute on an inner *Meta* class:
+To use this database with your models, set the ``database`` attribute on an inner :ref:`Meta <model-options>` class:

 .. code-block:: python